BergWerkGIS/VoGIS-Profil-Tool/README.md

 #Description

-Create profiles from DHMs using vector geometries or a digitized line.
+Create profiles from DEMs using vector geometries or a digitized line.

 Interpolate vertices (equidistant or constant number of vertices per input geometry).